The moduli stack of principal $\rho$-sheaves and Gieseker-Harder-Narasimhan filtrations

-In the case of $\Bun_{\rho}(X)$ we can reduce the proof of HN boundedness to a more concrete statement.
-This is the content of the following lemma. \begin{lemma} In order to show that $\nu$ satisfies HN boundedness on the stack $\Bun_{\rho}(X)$, it is sufficient to prove the following statement.
+In the case of $\Bun_{\rho}(X)$ we can reduce HN boundedness to a more concrete statement. \begin{lemma} In order to show that $\nu$ satisfies HN boundedness on the stack $\Bun_{\rho}(X)$, it is sufficient to prove the following statement.